-On the hills overlooking the coast of Nice, the site of the Castle Hill is the first inhabited area of 2000 years ago, built by the Greeks.
+On the hills overlooking the coast of Nice, the site of Castle Hill is the first inhabited area of 2000 years ago, built by the Greeks.
 This military fortress is one of the attractions in Nice that you can visit.
-It was once impenetrable, however was destroyed by Louis XIV in 1706.
-Moreover, today, the area is now a park and a green spot, with shady trees and numerous waterfalls.
+It was once impenetrable; however, it was destroyed by Louis XIV in 1706.
+Moreover, today, the area is now a park and a green spot with shady trees and numerous waterfalls.

 Old Town With a Beautiful Market

 The scenic Old Town, with its maze of narrow alleys and cobbled streets, is reminiscent of Italy’s vibrant atmosphere.
 In the southern part of the region, fishmongers and vegetable sellers bring their fresh produce to Cours Saleya.
-The colorful flower market is an old event that showcases the richness of daily life in Nice, as well as stalls selling soap, food and spices.
+A colorful flower market is an old event that showcases the richness of daily life in Nice, as well as stalls selling soap, food, and spices.

 Another place to visit in France is Provence.
 This place is famous for its lavender fields as well as beautiful sunset along the Alps.
-Make sure to visit top attractions in Provence with your loved ones as it is a romantic location for sure.
-The sight here is something that you will not forget very easily for the rest of your life.
+Make sure to visit top attractions in Provence with your loved ones, as it is a romantic location for sure.
+The sight here is something you will not easily forget for the rest of your life.